|Restrictions:||U.Va. applicants only|

 |Subject Area:||Cultural Studies, French|

-UVA in Paris
+UVA in Paris: Making Paris Modern

 In this January Term study abroad course, students will consider the ghosts of history that haunt, yet continue to shape, the spaces and places of France's majestic capital city.
 For Paris is like a massive palimpsest, made up of multiple layers of memories.
 Our itinerary will include a number of places that reveal traces of these layers and provide a deeper, more complete, and decidedly more panoramic understanding of the city.
 We will begin by learning why central Paris looks the way it does today.
 Over the course of two weeks we will study what made Paris a modern metropolis - what Walter Benjamin referred to as the "capital of the 19th century" - how it flourished, at times struggled, and eventually evolved over the course of the 20th, and how it continues to renew itself at the dawn of the 21st.

-Our analysis of readings in fiction, poetry, history, ethnography, and urban studies, along with discussions of photographs, painting and films, will permit us to read the city "between the lines" and ponder how Paris' storied (and sometimes traumatic) past continue to emanate from the city's twenty-first-century streets.
+Our analysis of readings in fiction, poetry, history, ethnography, and urban studies, along with discussions of photographs, painting and films, will permit us to read the city "between the lines" and ponder how Paris' storied (and sometimes traumatic) past continues to emanate from the city's twenty-first-century streets.
 Daily walking tours and site visits will strive to make visible the tale of Paris' incredible march toward modernity.

 Paris is a city of many faces.
 It has been likened at once to a battlefield, a beehive, a lion, a ship, an ocean, a volcano, a furnace, a sewer, a paradise, a brothel, a labyrinth, a beacon and a star.
 Over the course of two weeks, students will consider these metaphors and be invited to invent their own.
 To that end, we will explore some of Paris' most popular and oft-visited sites - like the Musée d'Orsay, the Garnier Opera, Montmartre, and the Centre Pompidou - as well as a number of places off the beaten path.
-Other notable visits include the streets of the Left Bank that exploded during the riots of May 1968, and the site where one of the world's first department store was born on the right, to neighborhoods marked by the horrors of the Nazi Occupation, historically working class and immigrant areas like Belleville and the Goutte d'Or, and the new residential and business quarter that has recently begun to emerge parallel to the Seine.
+Other notable visits include the streets of the Left Bank that exploded during the riots of May 1968, and the site where one of the world's first department stores was born on the right, to neighborhoods marked by the horrors of the Nazi Occupation, historically working class and immigrant areas like Belleville and the Goutte d'Or, and the new residential and business quarter that has recently begun to emerge parallel to the Seine.
 Participants will also descend those spaces that provide access to the hidden, yet historically significant, underbelly of Paris underground (the catacombs, sewers and metro lines).
 In their free time, students will have frequent opportunities to explore those places that they might find most relevant to their own scholarly and professional interests.
 They will also be invited to stop, look and listen closely as the world goes by in a place where, as in most modern metropolises today, the increasingly harried pace of life often prevents its own inhabitants, and most visitors, from ever doing so.

 Making Paris Modern: